ceccon-t/regular-automata/README.md

 After it has been built, a .jar with everything needed to run inside of it will be placed on the "target" directory.
 Just double clicking it or going to the root directory and running `java -jar ./target/RegularAutomata.jar` (on Linux, or its equivalent on Windows) will open the application.

 ## What is currently present
-As it stands now, the application works with DFAs and NFAs that can be loaded from correctly formatted files (more info below).
-It will always load the automaton as an NFA, which needs to be explicitly converted to a DFA before running words through it.
-The user can either enter words manually or load a list of them from a file.
+As it stands now, the application works with DFA, NFA and NFAe automata that can be loaded from correctly formatted files (more info below).
+It will always load the automaton as the most restrictive type it falls into between these three.
+It is then possible to convert to any other type.
+The user can either enter words manually or load a list of them from a file and run these words through the automaton, receiving as a result if the automaton recognizes or not each word.

 ## What is being developed
-Support for NFA with epsilon transition.

-Running words through any kind of automaton without the need to convert to a specific type.

-Display of more information about the automata.
+Nothing at the moment.

 ## What is not currently under consideration but would be cool to have
 Display of properties about the automata, such as if its recognized language is finite or infinite, if it is a minimal automaton, so on.
+A wizard-like interface to create automata in the application itself.

 ## File formats for automaton and list of words
 There are some files on `examples` folder of the formats the application expects.